ryanggrey/LunchService/README.md

 ## Running the App

+1. Ensure you are in the **LunchService** directory.
-1. `dotnet restore` to install all dependencies.
+2. `dotnet restore` to install all dependencies.
-2. `dotnet run` to build and run the app.
+3. `dotnet run` to build and run the app.

+## Tests

+1. Ensure you are in the **UnitTest** directory.
+2. `dotnet restore` to install all dependencies.
+3. `dotnet test` to build and run the test suite.

 ## Services